farlee2121/FsSpec/README.md

 The library understands most numeric ranges, date ranges, regular expressions, and logical and/or scenarios.
 Custom scenarios for other IComparable types would be easy to add, if you encounter a type that isn't supported.

+Collection length constraints currently support `IEnumerable<T>`, lists, arrays, and readonly lists and collections.
+Dictionaries, sets, and other collections are not yet supported but should not be difficult to add.

 However, predicates have limited generation support.
 For example, this tightly restrictive predicates may fail to generate values.
 ```fsharp